Factors to Consider When Selling a Home for Virginia Senior Care

 - Closing Costs: These costs range from 2% to 5% of the sale price and include attorney fees and title insurance.

-- Realtor Fees: Real estate professionals usually charge 5% to 6% of the home’s sale price for their services.
+- Real Estate Fees: Real estate professionals usually charge 5% to 6% of the home’s sale price for their services.

-- Home Inspection and Appraisals: These evaluations are needed to determine the property’s condition and value, costing a few hundred dollars each.
+- Home Inspections and Appraisals: These evaluations, which determine the property’s condition and value, cost a few hundred dollars each.

 - Transfer Taxes: Essential for the transfer of property ownership, these taxes vary by county.